zmalic/city-builder-test/README.md

 Resources:
 * Set of prefabs of buildings with different grid sizes
 * Simple grid shader
-* Test scene with a grid
+* Test scene with a grid and a few prefabs placed.
+* Test buttons to switch between build and regular modes